rrfrancesc/beautiful-jekyll/visualizationR.md

 <br>

-## geom_area() in ggplot2:
+## geom_area() from ggplot2:
 ### Using an area plot to study evolution along time...

 With the **purrr** package one can make n plots at the same time with data coming from a list with n elements.

-**geom_area** is great to compare positions along time.
-In this case, I'm plotting the percentage of quotes that an insurance company is the cheapest along time.
+From *ggplot2*, **geom_area** is great to compare positions along time.
+In this case, I'm plotting the percentage of quotes that an insurance company is the cheapest along time; and I'm plotting at the same time as many plots as types of covers, with the **map** function from *purrr*.

 ```{r}
 # plot <- purrr::map2(data_4$data, data_4$Cobertura, .f = function(x,y) { data.frame(x) %>%